tylerhooks1/tylerhooks1/README.md

 ### Hello!👋 My name is Tyler Hooks.
-#### I am a Software Engineer with over 2 years of experience with interests in React Development and UI Engineering.
+#### I am a Software Engineer with over 2 years of experience.
+I have interests in React Development and UI Engineering.
 Here, you can find out information on projects that I'm currently working on and how I'm growing my skillset as a Front End developer.

 [Portfolio](https://tylerhooks.com/)
 [Linkedin](https://www.linkedin.com/in/tyler-hooks-9214abb5/)